-These orange flour cookies are as light as its classic version and it is definitely melting in your mouth as well.
-I can proudly say that these outweigh the other and have already become our favorite!
+These Turkish cookies are not heavy or too greasy.
+Just like our lemon flavored meltaway cookies, they are definitely melting in your mouth.
 The orange flavor in these cookies gives a very nice refreshing feeling and make you want to eat more.

-I used both orange zest and orange juice for these orange flour cookies and I guess this makes these cookies that addictive!
+I used both orange zest and orange juice for these orange shortbread cookies and I guess this makes these cookies that addictive!
 I grated the zest finely and it just disappeared in the dough.
 I think it would be better if I had chopped them finely to have a better texture and to feel them just like nuts when eating.
-The orange juice gives a very litle moistness to these flour cookies and they get lighter this way.
+The orange juice gives a very little moistness to these butter cookies and they get lighter this way.

-I made these orange flour cookies for my colleagues and took them to our meeting today to have a sweet start.
+I made these flour cookies, un kurabiyesi for my colleagues and took them to our meeting today to have a sweet start.
 I guess they all liked these, some of them even asked for the second or third asking gently if there were enough for everyone.
 They praised the cookies for being as light as cotton and so refreshing!
 One of them even said she could eat at least ten at a time!
 I must make more the next time!

 My colleagues also liked the scent of orange zest coming from the bowl full of these cookies.
 It’s because I topped the cookies with grated orange zest after they were cooked and cold.